rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Conclusion

-We present what we believe to be the first digital Euro deployment with real money, offline peer-to-peer transfers with the potential for full disaster-proofing, and a real-time connectivity to the existing IBAN-based banking system, while being guaranteed by the central bank.
+We present what we believe to be the first digital Euro deployment with real money, (1) offline peer-to-peer transfers with the potential for full disaster-proofing, (2) arbitrary scalability, (3) a real-time connectivity to the existing IBAN-based banking system, (4) while being guaranteed by the central bank.

 Baring a natural disaster that wipes out the human race, the future of money will be digital.
 With commerce and banking moving online, a new modern payment system is required with features that fit the digital age.

-The future of money will be digital because the features are needed, the question is: who gets to decide how these currencies are designed?
+The question is: who gets to decide how these currencies are designed?

-While there are many bidders to become the worlds next digital currency, the difficulty lies in creating a currency that is (1) scalable, (2) off-line transferable, and (3) stable.

-These problems are difficult if not impossible to solve without some form of centralisation.
-Private parties like Tether and Diem are attempting to become this trusted third party.
-But if we don't want opaque corporations controlling our money supply we might have to centralise somewhere else.
+The problems of scalability, price-stability and off-line spending are difficult if not impossible to solve without some form of centralisation.
+Private parties like Tether and Diem are attempting to become the central third party that provides us with a payment infrastructure at the cost of dependence.
+But if we don't want opaque corporations controlling our monetary system we must direct the control somewhere else.
 The European Central Bank is ideally positioned to provide the centralised control that is required to achieve the goals of money.

-In order to create a currency that is scalable we use a block dag structure where every user has their own personal blockchain.
+In order to create a currency that is scalable we use a block-DAG structure where every user has their own personal blockchain.
 This system is inherently distributed in its data storage and control.
 We then centralise the validation of transactions in gateways.
-These gateways validate the validity of the transactions and attest to their correctness and compliance with the rules of the network as well as regulations.
+These gateways validate the correctness of the transactions and attest to their uniqueness and compliance with the rules of the network as well as regulations.

-Another benefit is gained by maintaining the transaction history of each user on their own personal blockchain.
-By decoupling the transaction at the point of trade from the validation of the transaction we allow the transaction to happen off-line.
-This mechanism can then be expanded to a disaster proof currency that allows users to trade using digital money even without internet connectivity.
+By maintaining the transaction history of each user on their own personal blockchain we decouple the transaction at the point of trade from the validation of the transaction.
+This allows transactions to happen off-line.
+This mechanism has the potential to be expanded to a disaster proof currency that allows users to trade digital currency without internet connectivity.

-Price stability is ensured the same way as the psychical euro.
-By allowing the currency to be exchanged for traditionally banked euros, we effectively peg the price of the euro to that of EuroToken.
-This exchange can be fully regulated and controlled by the central bank, and the money that is exchanged belongs fully to the user, without any intermediary.
-Even the organisation that runs the gateway is only responsible for validating correctness and exchanging according to ECB rules.
+We ensure price stability the same way as the psychical euro.
+By allowing the currency to be exchanged for traditionally banked euros, we peg the price of EuroToken to that of the euro.
+This exchange can be fully regulated and controlled by the central bank, and once the money is exchanged it belongs fully to the user, and represents a claim on the central bank itself.
+The party that runs the exchange is only responsible for validating correctness and exchanging according to ECB rules and regulations.
 This effectively creates a new digital form of public money that is held by the individual and backed by the European Central Bank itself.

-We implemented a proof of concept on top of the TrustChain blockchain.
-We created an mobile wallet that allows people to transfer the currency.
-We also created a gateway application that handles the transaction validation and exchange of the EuroToken.

-We tested our system in two field trails to make show the viability of the system.
-Users were able to scan a QR code to send money using only their phone.
-We also tested the off-line transfer capacity of the PoC in the real world.
+We implemented a proof of concept on top of the TrustChain blockchain, created a mobile wallet that allows people to transfer the currency, and created a gateway application that handles the transaction validation and exchange of the EuroToken.
+We validated our implementation in two field trails and demonstrated the usability of the system.
+We enabled users to safely transact by scanning a QR code to send money using only their phone.
+We also showed the off-line transfer capability of the PoC in the real world.

-By running a simulation of multiple EuroToken wallets and gateways, we measured the way the network scales over time and see a linear increase in network capacity as the number of gateways increase.
-Additionally, we found our method of checkpointing allowed the transacting between users in constant time as the both the size of the network, and the size of the blockchain grows.
+We validated our design by running a simulation of multiple EuroToken wallets and gateways.
+We measured how the network scales over time and showed a linear increase in network transaction processing capacity as the number of gateways increase.
+Additionally, we demonstrated how our method of checkpointing allowed the transacting between users in constant time in terms of both the size of the network, and the size of each users personal blockchain.

-EuroToken is a CBDC design that is scalable, price stable and off-line transferable.
-It has to potential to become the technology that becomes the foundation of the financial infrastructure of Europe unifying the scattered payment and banking system of today.
+Going back to our research question, EuroToken is a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer.
+It has the potential to become the basis for the financial infrastructure of Europe unifying the scattered payment and banking system of today.
+Most importantly EuroToken allows our money to remain subject to the democratic process and keeps our transaction data out of the hands of those we least trust.